spondbob/engine-docs/source/proxy/guides.md

 }));
 ```

 Apollo Server includes built-in support for Apollo Cache Control from version 1.2.0 onwards.
 If you are using `express-graphql`, we recommend you switch to Apollo Server to use caching.
 Both `express-graphql` and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.
-We're working with the community to add support for Apollo Cache Control to non-Node GraphQL server libraries. <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">Contact us</a> if you are interested in joining the community to work on support for `express-graphql` or non-Node GraphQL servers.
+We're working with the community to add support for Apollo Cache Control to non-Node GraphQL server libraries. <a href="mailto:support@apollographql.com">Contact us</a> if you are interested in joining the community to work on support for `express-graphql` or non-Node GraphQL servers.

 Next, set [hints in your schema](#hints-to-schema), or [dynamically in your resolvers](#resolver-hints).